 Grasses have the ability to go dormant for differing lengths of time depending on their genetics and overall health.
 Most established lawns can stay in a drought-dormant state for 3-4 weeks without dying.
 If the drought goes beyond 4 weeks, it’s recommended to re-hydrate the lawn with deep, infrequent watering early in the day.

-Daytime temperatures in the 80’s (F), lawns can survive for 3-4 weeks, whereas climates in the 90’s reduce that survival time frame to 2-3 weeks.
+Daytime temperatures in the 80’s ⁰F, lawns can survive for 3-4 weeks, whereas climates in the 90’s ⁰F reduce that survival time frame to 2-3 weeks.
 Irrigate lightly, about ½ inch, every 3-4 weeks to help your lawn get through the hot and dry summer months.
-Watering will not totally green up the grass, but will keep it alive.
-Infrequent and deeper watering prior to drought will develop deeper roots, which make plants much more sustainable.
+Watering will not green up the grass, but will keep it alive.
+Infrequent and deeper watering prior to drought conditions will help develop deeper roots, which make grass more sustainable.

 During a dormant phase caused by heat or drought, an application of fertilizer will not bring a lawn out of dormancy.
 The grass is not growing because the roots have in essence shut themselves down.
+Milorganite can be applied to a dormant lawn during summer/drought conditions because the salt free formula will not burn the lawn.
 Once growing conditions are favorable with adequate moisture and air temperatures, the roots will be ready to take up nutrients from the soil.
-An application of fertilizer at this time is acceptable.
-Milorganite is unique that it can be applied during drought conditions.
-The salt free formula will not burn the lawn, and the nutrients will remain in the soil until conditions become favorable for root uptake.

 An application of Milorganite will not bring your lawn out of dormancy; however this is the most important time of year to fertilize.
 You’re not feeding the grass for the growth above ground, but building up the food reserves so the grass will go into the winter strong and green up faster in the spring.